dmiz-1/Aneurisma/README.md

 # Aneurisma
-A cool like programing language, derived from apl and bf. <br>
+A cool like programing language, derived from apl, bf and thue. <br>
-Aneurisma are created in Snap! visual programing language and have 67 commands. <br> Aneurisma don't have comments. <br>
+Aneurisma are created in Snap! visual programing language, have 71 commands and 14 replacers. <br> Aneurisma don't have comments. <br>
-Aneurisma have a memory(the general for of storage) and 50 cells (the second form of storage). <br>
+Aneurisma have a memory(the general for of storage) and 100 cells (the second form of storage). <br>

 Aneurisma have the commands: <br>
 1."-x" remove x from memory <br>
-2."⫰x'y" replace x with y in actual section to the last <br>
+2."⫰x'y" replace x with y from the actual line+1 to end of script <br>
 3."←x'y" set the memory of section x of line y <br>
 4."•" print memory like in brainfuck <br>
 5."⨅x" Run x until memory are equal to the cell item of pointer <br>